Skip to main content

 1. Uncaught Error: [$injector:modulerr] Failed to instantiate module contacts due to: Error: [$injector:unpr] Unknown provider: $routeProvider

-The solution to this problem is to append the app.js file (relevant to AngularJS, not the backend file) and add the ngRoute directive:
+The fix: open the AngularJS app.js file (not the backend one) and add the ngRoute directive:

 angular.module('contacts', ['ngRoute','contacts.filters', 'ui.bootstrap']).